China curbs exports of drone equipment amid U.S. tech tension | Technology

 China on Monday announced export controls on some drones and drone-related equipment, saying it wanted to safeguard "national security and interests" amid escalating tension with the United States over access to technology.

-The restrictions on equipment including some drone engines, lasers, communication equipment and anti-drone systems would take effect on Sept.
+The restrictions on equipment, including some drone engines, lasers, communication equipment and anti-drone systems, will take effect on Sept.
 1, the commerce ministry said.
-The controls would also affect some consumer drones, and no civilian drones could be exported for military purposes, a ministry spokesperson said in a statement.
+The controls also affect some consumer drones, and no civilian drones can be exported for military purposes, a ministry spokesperson said in a statement.

 "China's modest expansion of the scope of its drone control this time is an important measure to demonstrate our stance as a responsible major country, to implement global security initiatives, and maintain world peace," the unidentified spokesperson said.
 Authorities had notified relevant countries and regions, the spokesperson said.